 If you run a web agency or want to build WordPress sites for your clients, then cloning feature manages all your needs.
-Whenever your client requires modifications in the code, you just need to clone his WordPress application, test changes, and deploy it on a live site.
+Whenever your client requires modifications in the code, you just need to clone his WordPress application, test changes, and push changes to a live site.
+In the same way, you can use it for yourself.

-Let’s start the process of creating a clone of a WordPress live site.
+Let’s start the process of creating a clone/staging of a WordPress live site.

-Note: I named my WordPress application as “Breeze”.
+Note: I named my WordPress application as “Live_WP” when the domain was pointed in the above steps.

-Once you are in the application, hover on the bottom right orange button and select Clone App.
+Alternatively, the same Clone/Staging can also be created by getting into the application and hover on the bottom right orange button and select Clone App/Create Staging.

 And then, here you go!

-Cloning process will take few minutes to clone the WordPress site.
-Once done, you will find the cloned WordPress site under Applications tab.
+Cloning process will take a few minutes to create the staging of a WordPress site.
+Once done, you will find the cloned WordPress site under Applications tab labeled as “staging” just beside the actual title.

-Now, you are free to test anything for a live site.
+Now, you are free to test anything on a staging WordPress site.